 wmic process get ProcessId,Description,ParentProcessId

-Something to be aware of is you might not find everything that’s running in Windows using the methods above in some cases.
-If a malicious program or virus is designed to not list its process, you may not be able to view it with Task Manager or the other commands above.
+Something to be aware of is that you might not find everything running in Windows using the methods above in some cases.
+If a malicious program or virus is designed not to list its process, you may not be able to view it with Task Manager or the other commands above.

 You may have to use an antivirus or threat removal software to do that for you.

 This post showed you how to find what’s running in Windows.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.